Text processing

 Paragraph tokenization

 For long-form texts, such as books, sentence-level tokenization may be too fine-grained.
 Sentence tokenizers are also fallible.
-They may fail to split sentences at the correct location.
-These failures may lead to a paragraph break being present in the middle of an AlignmentSegment, causing problems for the easysearch interactive search interface to display the results with identical formatting to the original text.
+They may split sentences at an incorrect location.
+These failures may lead to paragraph breaks being present in the middle of an AlignmentSegment, causing problems for the easysearch interactive search interface to display the results with identical formatting to the original text.

-easyaligner therefore includes a paragraph_tokenizer that splits on double newlines, ensuring that each AlignmentSegment always corresponds to exactly one paragraph:
+easyaligner therefore includes a paragraph_tokenizer that splits on double newlines, to ensure that each AlignmentSegment corresponds to exactly one paragraph:

 from easyaligner.text import paragraph_tokenizer